goodtrailer/win-pipe/README.md

 	* Hopefully will be implemented eventually
 	* For now, it's first-come-first-serve
 	* Subsequent senders have to wait in line until the currently connected sender is disconnected
-	* While waiting, writes are discarded
+	* While waiting, sends are discarded
 * Buffering data until a receiver connects
 	* Data sent with no receiver on the other end is discarded by design